We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 The strategy helped Falcon achieve a “very low churn rate” and a customer satisfaction score of 98%.

-Tracking essential milestones (like contract renewals or anniversaries) within your CRM and regularly following up with tailored communication can also build deeper client relationships and encourage customer loyalty.
+Tracking essential milestones (such as contract renewals or anniversaries) within your CRM and regularly following up with tailored communication can also build deeper client relationships and encourage customer loyalty.

 A CRM platform can automate tasks such as sending follow-up emails, scheduling appointments, updating contact information and generating reports.